Ell to Ken Converter

 • Metrication: Although Japan officially adopted the metric system, the Ken remains a crucial unit in traditional architecture and related fields.

-Common Uses for ells and ken
+Common Uses and Applications: ells vs ken

 Explore the typical applications for both Ell (imperial/US) and Ken (imperial/US) to understand their common contexts.